 All batteries except for alkaline must be disposed of as hazardous waste.
-These batteries include lead-acid, nickel-cadmium, lithium, mercury and silver oxide.
-They are found in calculators, uninterruptible power supplies, cameras, in some laboratory instruments, emergency lighting, laptop calculators, etc and are usually rechargeable.
-When these batteries are removed from service they need to be labeled “Universal Waste Batteries” and marked with the date removed from service.
+These batteries include lead-acid, nickel-cadmium, lithium, mercury, and silver oxide.
+They are found in calculators, uninterruptible power supplies, cameras, in some laboratory instruments, emergency lighting, laptop calculators, etc., and are usually rechargeable.
+When these batteries are removed from service, they need to be labeled "Universal Waste Batteries" and marked with the date removed from service.
 Contact UNM Recycling at 277-1681 to have batteries picked up.

 - Carefully remove the lamp from the light fixture to minimize the possibility of breaking it.

 - Place the lamp in a cardboard box into which it can fit entirely and tape the box closed.
-If the box is reopened to add more lamps, it must be immediately retaped closed.
+If the box is reopened to add more lights, it must be immediately retaped closed.

 - Call UNM Recycling at 277-1681 when you are ready to have the box of lamps picked up.

-- If a mercury containing lamp breaks, cleanup should be carried out as follows:
+- If a mercury-containing lamp breaks, cleanup should be carried out as follows:

 - Leave the area for about 15 minutes to allow the mercury vapor to dissipate.
-Open windows if possible to ventilate.
+Open windows, if possible, to ventilate.

 - Wearing disposable gloves, place the larger pieces of the lamp into a plastic bag.
 Scoop up the small pieces with stiff paper or cardboard and put it into the bag.
 Use sticky tape such as duct tape to pick up small pieces of glass and powder.
 Wipe the area with damp towels and add them to the plastic bag.
 If the lamp breaks on the carpet, call EHS to vacuum after picking up what you can.